shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthToken.md

  -  Token service is trustworthy.
  -  Memcache is initialized and the memcache secret key is accessible only by the Client.
  -  The communication channel is secure.
- -  Configuration Parameters: Token Expiry time and Token Issue time.
+ -  Configuration Parameters

 ###Security Objective
- -  Validation of the token.
+ -  Integrity of the token.
+ -  Authenticity of the token

 <a name="dfd"/>